Hyperfov/link-previews/README.md

   backend: "https://link-to-worker.workers.dev",
   template: "#my-cool-template", // a custom template for rendering the preview
-  position: "below", // "below" or "above" the link, or "follow" the cursor });
+  position: "below", // "below" or "above" the link, or "follow" the cursor
+  content: {
+    title: "My cool link", // override the title returned by the worker },
+});
 ```